The Overlooked Marmottan Monet Museum in Paris

-Do You Hate Impressionism & Claude Monet?
-Then Keep Away From The Marmottan Museum & Stop Reading This Article!
+If You Hate Impressionism & Claude Monet, then Keep Away From the Musee Marmottan Monet in Paris & Stop Reading This Article!

 Just a warning to those who have landed on this page and hate impressionism art and Claude Monet.
 Close this page NOW!
 Because this article is about the incredible Marmottan Monet Museum in Paris that has the largest Claude Monet Art Collection in the world!!

-This is a fantastic question and I am not sure why the D’Orsay Museum gets all the attention!
-Yes, Musee D’Orsay is incredible, fantastic and is a MUST!
+This is a fantastic question!
+To be honest, I am not sure why the D’Orsay Museum gets all the attention!
+Yes, the Musee D’Orsay is incredible, fantastic and is a Paris MUST!
 But the Marmottan Monet Museum is just as incredible!!!
 And even more so if you LOVE Claude Monet!

-The Musée Marmottan Monet is a beautiful gem located in the chic Passy neighbourhood, in the 16th arrondissement.
-The museum was once a hunting lodge but today the impressive building houses an incredible collection of Impressionism paintings.
+Musee Marmottan Monet is a beautiful gem located in the chic Passy neighborhood of Paris, in the 16th arrondissement.
+The museum was once a hunting lodge but today the impressive building houses an incredible collection of French 19th century Impressionism paintings.

-The Claude Monet Collection at the Marmottan Monet Museum
+The Claude Monet Collection at the Musee Marmottan Monet

-The Marmottan museum owns and showcases over 300 impressionism and post-impressionism artworks.
+The Marmottan Monet Museum owns and showcases over 300 impressionism and post-impressionism artworks.
 One hundred of these are Claude Monet paintings!!!
 The Monet collection came from Monet’s friends and son, Michel Monet.
-These Monet paintings are located in a room on the lower level of the Marmottan museum.
+The spectacular Monet paintings are located in the rooms on the lower level of the Marmottan museum.

-The Claude Monet works are organized in chronological order so that you can follow the progression of Monet’s artistic career.
-You will view paintings starting from his early, experimental years right up until his iconic water-lilies from his final years.
+The Claude Monet artworks are organized in chronological order so that you can follow the progression of Monet’s artistic career.
+You will view paintings starting from his early, experimental years and right up until his iconic water-lilies from his final years.

-Many of his famous paintings are here at the Marmottan.
-You will view paintings from the Cathédrale de Rouen series, the Impression, Soleil Levant (1872), his iconic Water-Lilies painted from his garden in Giverny and more!
+Many of his iconic paintings are here at the Marmottan museum.
+You will view paintings from the Cathédrale de Rouen series, the Impression, Soleil Levant (1872), his iconic Water-Lilies and more!

-The Musee Marmottan Monet Also Houses the Largest Berthe Morisot Collection
+The Musee Marmottan Monet Also Boasts the Best Berthe Morisot Collection in the World!

 Berthe Morisot was a successful and highly talented female impressionist.
-She belonged to the inner circle of the 19th century French impressionists.
-Morisot exhibited together with the impressionism giants such as Monet, Renoir, Degas, Manet and Pissarro.
+In fact, she belonged to the inner circle of the 19th century French impressionists.
+Morisot exhibited with the impressionism giants such as Monet, Renoir, Degas, Manet and Pissarro.
 All these painters highly regarded her as an artist.

 Why is Berthe Morisot Less Famous Than Her Male Counterparts?